 There are an estimated 25,000 Americans living in Panama.

-There are a multitude of good reasons for living in Panama, the climate, exotic landscapes, good healthcare, and the long-held close relationship with the US to name but a few.
+There are many good reasons for living in Panama, including the climate, exotic landscapes, good healthcare, and the long-held close relationship with the US to name but a few.
 As an American expatriate living in Panama though, what exactly do you need to know regarding filing US expat (and Panamanian) taxes?

 The good news is if you are paying income tax in Panama, there are various exclusions and exemptions available to prevent you paying tax on the same income to the IRS too.